 - Are a family as defined by HUD and NOHA. - Qualify on the basis of citizenship or the eligible immigrant status of family members.
 Link 24 CFR Part 5, Subpart E - Provide documentation of Social Security numbers for all household members, or certify that they do not have Social Security numbers.
 24 CFR Part 5, Subpart B - Have income at or below HUD-specified income limits.
-24 CFR Part 5, Subpart F - Consent to NOHA's collection and use of family information as provided for in NOHA consent forms.
+24 CFR Part 5, Subpart F - Consent to NOHA's collection and use of family information as provided for in NOHA/HUD consent forms. - Rental assistance may be denied or terminated for any family with an adult member who fails to provide and/or revokes consent.

-5.1.1 Income Eligibility

-Links: 24 CFR 982.201(b); 982.4; 248.101 & 173
+5.1.1 Income Eligibility Links: 24 CFR 982.201(b); 982.4; 248.101 & 173